 Plays

 KPIs: Organic influenced pipeline as percent of total, demo-to-win by source, CAC payback for organic-led cohorts.
-Pair this with our guide to KPI for digital marketing for a fuller view.
+Pair this with digital marketing KPIs for a fuller view.

 Ownership and cadence